MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 # R Package Management with R Server

-Whenever you or your users are writing, testing, and deploying R scripts, it is critical that the packages (and their dependencies) needed by that R code are available at runtime or the execution will fail.
+One of the strengths of the R language is the thousands of third-party packages that have been made publicly available via CRAN, the Comprehensive R Archive Network.
+R includes a number of functions that make it easy to download and install these packages.
+Whenever you or your users are writing, testing, and deploying R scripts, it is imperative that the packages (and their dependencies) needed by that R code are available at runtime or the execution will fail.

-By adopting one or both R package management approaches described below, your data scientists can avoid such issues where a script they've tested locally now fails due to missing package dependencies when executed in the remote environment.
+By adopting one or both R package management approaches described below, your data scientists can avoid such issues where a script they've tested locally now fails due to missing packages or package dependencies when executed in the remote environment.

 As the R Server administrator, one of your responsibilities is to ensure the R code that runs on the compute node(s) has access to the R package dependencies declared within that code.
 This means that the right set of R package versions have been installed for the organization and are accessible to all users.

-Review the following options for the best practices for production and non-production environments.
+However, in many enterprise environments, access to the Internet is limited or non-existent.
+In such environments, it is useful to create a local package repository that users can access from within the corporate firewall using [Option 1](#offline).

+You can also manually install the packages using a master script using [Option 2](#master).

-Of course, data scientists can test out new packages without risk to the production environment using [Option 3 with the `mrsdeploy` package](#mrsdeploy).
+Of course, data scientists can also test out new packages without risk to the production environment using [Option 3 with the `mrsdeploy` package](#mrsdeploy).

 <br>

+<a name="offline"></a>
 ## Option 1: Local Package Repository (Offline Solution)

 >**Audience:** System administrator